AzureIoTGBB/iot-academy/Month_2/Day_2/hands-on-lab2.md

 ```
 az eventgrid topic create --resource-group <your-resource-group> --name <name-for-your-event-grid-topic> --location <region>
 ```
 The output from this command is information about the Event Grid topic you've created.
-Save the <b>name</b> that you gave to your Event Grid topic, because you'll use it later.
+Save the <b>Unique Name</b> that you gave to your Event Grid topic, because you'll use it later.

 ### Create the endpoint